arjit95/kubepf/README.md

 ## About The Project
 ![kubepf screenshot](_images/screenshot.svg)

 Port forwarding in kubernetes using kubectl can be a bit difficult if the user wants to port forward multiple resources, where he needs to switch between multiple terminals or write scripts which allows you to run multiple resources on a single terminal.
-This could be made easier using an interactive prompt, where the user can run multiple prompts from the same terminal.
+This could be made easier using an interactive prompt, where the user can run port-forwarding for multiple resources from the same terminal easily.

 ## Install

 ### Pre-compiled binary
-Get the latest release [here](https://github.com/arjit95/kubepf/releases) page.
+Get the latest release [here](https://github.com/arjit95/kubepf/releases).

 ### Compile from source
 __Clone__: